Decide Which Football Tour Is For You

 Plan Well Ahead

 Allow enough lead-in time to plan your tour and raise funds: try and plan 6 – 9 months ahead and decide your maximum tour budget at the outset, this will help decide which tours are possible.
 Be realistic and ensure you all agree.

 Do you prefer a Tournament Tour or a Friendship Tour, or maybe you are looking for a training break?
-Remember most International Tournaments are in the school holidays at Easter, in May and early Summer.
+Remember most International Tournaments are in the school holidays at Easter, in May, June, July and October.
 Depending on where you want to go we can arrange a Friendship Tour at any time of the year.

 Customise a Tour

 Remember, we can tailor any tour to suit your own criteria concerning things like Tour Dates, Budget, Inclusions or Destinations.
 This refers mostly to Friendship tours and Training camps, tournaments tend to have a set programme.

 Europe is the home of football and provides a fabulous choice of destinations for sightseeing and cultural attractions as well as world-class football experiences.
 Do you want to go where there is (practically!) guaranteed sunshine?
 If so the Southern Europe is for you.
 If the weather isn’t as much of a consideration then either Northern Europe or Scandinavia will be an option.
 For that ‘once in a lifetime’ experience America and Brazil are the places to go.